Mayan Cichlid Fish – Everything You Need To Know

 Unless these fish are being quarantined because of the risk of them being infected, they shouldn’t be kept in an isolated tank or aquarium.
 They need to interact with other members of the same or different species.

 The Mayan cichlid inhabits the middle and lower levels of the water column.
 It uses the middle level to interact with the other fish and behave as a social animal.
 It can also use this level to hunt but is capable of utilizing the lower level and digging into the substrate for hunting when fresh animal prey isn’t readily available.

 The Mayan Cichlid also utilizes the substrate for breeding purposes as it hides its eggs in the substrate for protection.

 The other species inhabiting the tank need to be of a similar size with similar eating and breeding habits so that there isn’t a clash to aggravate the Mayan cichlid species.
 Examples of some compatible species are Midas cichlid (Amphilophus citrinellus), the red devil cichlid (Amphilophus labiatus), the black belt cichlid (Cichlasoma maculicauda), the redhead cichlid (Cichlasoma synspilum), and the red-spotted cichlid (Cichlasoma bifasciatum).
 These species aren’t extremely closely related to the Mayan cichlid fish and, thus, won’t be perceived as a threat.

 The Mayan cichlid fish should be given one large meal every day or two to three small meals.
-The meal next day can be skipped if an especially large portion has been given to the fish the day before.
+The meal the next day can be skipped if an especially large portion has been given to the fish the day before.
 Due to the Mayan cichlid’s native eating habits, it would prefer small meals over large ones.